 - Building on the Get Britain Working White Paper, £1 billion per year additional investment by the end of the decade would support new "pathways to work".
-The guarantee of an employment support offer will include: - Introducing a new support conversation to explore people's goals and aspirations, and help them to access the right support for them - Specialist one-to-one support alongside access to more intensive employment and skills support where appropriate - Periodic engagement an expectation that most people in receipt of the health element of Universal Credit (UC) will need, as a minimum, to periodically participate in conversations to discuss their goals and needs and to hear about the services that would be available to support them building on and extending existing provision, and employment support through the Connect to Work programme, WorkWell and local Get Britain Working 'trailblazers' - Most people in receipt of the health element in UC will be expected in the reformed system to, as a minimum, engage in conversations from time to time about their aspirations to work and to hear about the support available to them.
+The guarantee of an employment support offer will include: - Introducing a new support conversation to explore people's goals and aspirations, and help them to access the right support for them - Specialist one-to-one support alongside access to more intensive employment and skills support where appropriate - Periodic engagement an expectation that most people in receipt of the health element of Universal Credit (UC) will need, as a minimum, to periodically participate in conversations to discuss their goals and needs and to hear about the services that would be available to support them - Getting more young people earning or learning, by reforming the system of benefits and support to underpin the government's Youth Guarantee - The government also wants to create a coherent "Pathways to Work" offer building on and extending existing provision, and employment support through the Connect to Work programme, WorkWell and local Get Britain Working 'trailblazers' - Most people in receipt of the health element in UC will be expected in the reformed system to, as a minimum, engage in conversations from time to time about their aspirations to work and to hear about the support available to them.
 The proposals do not suggest that this group will be required to undertake specific work-related activity or to look for work or take jobs.